heavy-duty/platform/apps/DRILL.INSTALLATION.md

 </details>
 <br>

-So lets start, first we have to create a new Board, so use the Drill CLI to do it, using the next command inside the monorepo.
-If you deploy a custom solana program, remember to update the .env file located at _apps/drill-cli_ to point to your program id, if not, you can continue without any modification using the default [drill program](https://explorer.solana.com/address/DR1LL87tP9uZqPXTxGDVrVE53zrLTBei3YLKrx4ihYh1?cluster=devnet):
+Alright, we’re all set.
+Let’s start by creating a new Board: use the Drill CLI to do it (using the next command inside the monorepo).
+Note that if you deploy a custom solana program, you have to update the .env file located at apps/drill-cli to point it to your program id.
+If not, you can continue without any modification using the default [drill program](https://explorer.solana.com/address/DR1LL87tP9uZqPXTxGDVrVE53zrLTBei3YLKrx4ihYh1?cluster=devnet).
+Also, to avoid any troubles is important that you create the board using the the wallet you just created as the selected in your solana config.yml:

-**NOTE**: The CLI use your config.yaml to determine the solana configuration to use for the entire process.
+**NOTE**: The CLI uses your config.yaml to settle the solana configuration for the entire process.

-<details><summary><b>See instruction how to create a new board...</b></summary>
+<details><summary><b>See how to create a new board instruction...</b></summary>

 ```bash
 >> nx run drill-cli:create-board --githubRepository <your-github-username>/<your-repository-nam> --lockTime <time-in-ms> --acceptedMint <mint-public-key>